GabbyGuinard/College-GPA-and-Student-Demographics/README.md

 #### Initial_Data
 - Contains the initial csv that was provided before it has been cleaned.
 #### Data_Cleaning
-- An R markdown file that contains the code used for data cleaning code that is commented to show my thought process throughout the data cleaning process
+- An R markdown file that contains the code used for data cleaning.
 #### Data_Analysis
-- An R markdown file that contains the code used for data cleaning code that is commented to show my thought process throughout the data analysis process
+- An R markdown file that contains the code used for data analysis.
 #### Final_Data
-- Contains the cleaned data set in csv format
+- Contains the cleaned data set in csv format.
 #### Data_Visualization.md
-- A markdown file with a snapshot of tableau public dashboard as well as a link to the interactive dashboard.
+- A markdown file with a snapshot of my tableau public dashboard as well as a link to the interactive dashboard.

 ---